DerekMontesdeoca/obsidian_notebook/etc/sudoers.md

 In order to correctly edit the sudoers file you need to invoke visudo, which in turn will use the $EDITOR env variable to determine which program to use to edit the file.
 The visudo command will create a copy of the file and edit that.
 When you save the file, visudo checks that the file is correct and saves it as the original.

+You can safely edit sudoers on scripts by appending to sudoers.d, by using `tee -a` as EDITOR or doing visudo -c to check syntax.

 # /etc/sudo.conf

 `/etc/sudo.conf` is the file consulted by sudo in order to determine which pulgins to load.
 If no sudo.conf is found or if it is empty, the sudoers file will be used.